fyrox-book/fyrox-book.github.io/src/rg3d/tutorials/fps/tutorial-1/tutorial-part-1.md

 We're borrowing the camera from the graph (`scene.graph[self.camera]`) and modifying its **local** rotation, using a [quaternion](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation) built from an axis, and an angle.
 This rotates camera in vertical direction.
 Let's talk about borrowing in the engine.
-Almost every object in the engine "lives" in generational arenas (pool in rg3d's terminology).
+Almost every object in the engine "lives" in generational arenas (pool in fyrox's terminology).
 Pool is a contiguous chunk of memory, to be able to "reference" an object in a pool fyrox uses handles.
 Almost every entity has a single owner - the engine, so to mutate or read data from an entity your have to borrow it first, like this: